-If you are a young Asperger Adult aged approximately 30 - 40 years and are currently working or studying, join our welcoming community of Asperger individuals for some fun and friendship.
+If you are a young Asperger Adult aged approximately 25 - 45 years and are currently working or studying, join our welcoming community of Asperger individuals for some fun and friendship.
 Social activities are held on a monthly basis typically on a Friday night or weekend day or evening.
 Meetings run between February to December, except public holidays.

 This group is lead by peer leaders who support the group to decide and choose what social activities will be planned.
 All attendees need to be able to attend this group independently.
 Partners are welcome.

-Our Parents & Carers Groups
+Parents & Carers Groups

 Meet other parents and carers, share stories and listen to the occasional speaker, in a friendly inclusive environment.
 Aspergers Victoria volunteers with shared experience run all meetings and will welcome new attendees.
-We are planning to expand this to online groups as well.